Children's Health Care Quality Measures

 Initial Core Set of Children's Health Care Quality Measures

-The Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA) included provisions to strengthen the quality of care provided to and health outcomes of children in Medicaid and CHIP.
-CHIPRA required HHS to identify and publish a core measure set of children’s health care quality measures for voluntary use by State Medicaid and CHIP programs.
-On December 29, 2009, the Secretary posted for public comment in the Federal Register, an initial core set of 24 children's health care quality measures for voluntary use by Medicaid and CHIP programs.
+The Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA) included provisions to strengthen the quality of care provided to and health outcomes of children in Medicaid and the Children's Health Insurance Program (CHIP).
+CHIPRA required the Department of Health and Human Services (HHS) to identify and publish a core measure set of children’s health care quality measures for voluntary use by state Medicaid and CHIP programs.
+On December 29, 2009, the secretary posted for public comment in the Federal Register, an initial core set of 24 children's health care quality measures for voluntary use by Medicaid and CHIP programs.
 The core set includes a range of children’s quality measures encompassing both physical and mental health.

 Updated Child Core Set

-The 2017 Child Core Set was released through a December 2016 Informational Bulletin.
+The 2018 Child Core Set was released through a November 2017 Informational Bulletin.
 The CHIPRA legislation provides that the Secretary shall issue updates to the Child Core Set beginning in January 2013 and annually thereafter.
-CMS worked with the National Quality Forum’s (NQF) Measures Application Partnership (MAP) to review the Child Core Set and to identify ways to improve it.
+The Centers for Medicare & Medicaid Services (CMS) worked with the National Quality Forum’s (NQF) Measures Application Partnership (MAP) to review the Child Core Set and to identify ways to improve it.
 A background report contains information on the MAP’s review process, selection criteria, and feedback to CMS.

 How States Voluntarily Report Child Core Set Measures

-States can voluntarily report the 2016 Child Core Set measures by using the 2016 Technical Specifications and Resource Manual.
-A summary of updates to the child core set technical specifications and resource manual for FFY 2016 is also available.
+States can voluntarily report the 2018 Child Core Set measures by using the 2018 Technical Specifications and Resource Manual.
+A summary of updates to the child core set technical specifications and resource manual for federal fiscal year (FFY) 2018 is also available.

 Additional Reporting Resources

 - 2018 Child Core Set HEDIS Value Set Directory